Best Trekking packages in Nepal – Which one to choose

 Everest Base Camp for beginner

-Travel choices to and from Khumbu include walking from Jiri, Shivalaya, or possibly Bhandar, depending on road conditions, or flying from Kathmandu to Lukla, a high altitude airfield (9350 feet, 2850 m) and settlement.
-Lukla is one to two days south of Namche Bazaar, a sprawling village at the entrance to the higher Khumbu.
 Another route comes from the southeast at Tumlingtar, where there is an airfield or jeep service from Hille, a town also served by buses.
 The trek to Solu Khumbu from Tumlingtar involves crossing three major valleys with arduous ups and downs.
 Everest Base Camp Trek, Gokyo Lakes Trek, Jiri to EBC Trek, Three High Passes Trek, and Everest Panorama Trek are the best trekking packages in Nepal under Everest Region.

-Langtang, Gosainkunda and Helambu Trek – Nearest trekking destination from Kathmandu
+Langtang, Gosainkunda, and Helambu Trek – Nearest trekking destination from Kathmandu

 The famous trekking region most accessible to Kathmandu includes Helambu, Gosainkunda, and Langtang, north of the capital city.
 This area is the three premier venues’ third most popular magnet for trekkers.
 Langtang National Park (660 square miles, 1710 sq km) contains many habitats, from subtropical to alpine.
-The Gosainkunda area is the location of several sacred alpine lakes and a pilgrimage destination for Hindus.
-If conditions permit, cross the Laurebina La high pass to link up with the Helambu region.

 Trekker in Langtang Region